deckerego/tally_pi/README.md

 ## The Tally Light API

-A web service is provided to expose the Unicorn pHat through an HTTP interface.
+A web service is provided to expose NeoPixels through an HTTP interface.
 This controls color and brightness, and will monitor the on/off switch (if available) to shut down the light in an orderly fashion.